Call Now for a FREE Consultation Call Now (407) 712-7300

 How Long Do You Have To File a Wrongful Death Suit in Florida?

-When it comes to the Florida wrongful death statute of limitations, the timeline is particularly stringent.
-Family members are only allowed 2 years from the date of their loved one’s death to file a lawsuit (Florida Statutes § 95.11(4)(e)).
+After a tragic loss, understanding the legal timelines is imperative.
+When it comes to the wrongful death Florida statute of limitations, the timeline is particularly stringent.
+Family members are only allowed 2 years from the date of their loved one’s death to file a lawsuit (§ 95.11(4)(e)).

 Unfortunately, due to this relatively short amount of time, families need to seek legal guidance promptly after a death caused by negligence.
 Failure to adhere to this deadline can bar the opportunity to pursue compensation altogether.